mwbowers/mwbowers.github.io/reference/expo/qsys-expo-model/display-page-model.md

 ---
 title: DisplayPageModel class
+description: Defines a specialized YellowPageModel class to provide support for fields in Records with data from the DataSet

 ---

 Defines a specialized YellowPageModel class to provide support for fields in Records with data from the DataSet